rossmc/how-to-venia/README.md

 It is also a collection of **[how-to-articles]** which can be followed to give you a basic understanding of how the venia-concept package was built and to demonstrate one method in which it could be used to create your own PWA Storefront for Magento.

 ⚠️ **CAVEAT**
-Do your own research before using this in a production enviroment.
+Do your own research before using this in a production environment.
 It's not clear to me which are the recommended approaches from Magento to use PWA studio, and this may not be one.
 I created this repository to share what I've learnt from exploring PWA Studio.
 There are aspects of PWA Studio which I may not fully appreciate.